wingemo/MapTOPDF/README.md

 # MapTOPDF
-Free software that converts a folder of files into a single pdf.
+Free GUI software that converts a folder of files into a single pdf.